 – Listening & talking about music to gain a deeper understanding of musical preference

 – Instrumental and vocal improvisation

 – Song-writing, using either acoustic instruments or music technology

 – Recording client music tracks, includes original songs, drumming, instruments, vocals, raps, poetry, spoken word and personal narratives

 – Creating a finished product CD and videos

 – Group rehearsals and live performance

 – Working with staff and organisation participation.

 The projects have helped make a case for the provision of formal Music Therapy on Galaxy House, and this has been offered since January 2019.
 The second and third projects saw an interaction between the ongoing Music Therapy and the Music at Galaxy House project which proved to be mutually reciprocal.
-It is hoped to run another RMCH Charities funded “Music at Galaxy House” project again in 2022.
+The fourth project in 2022 built benefited from an additional Creative Health grant to allow the young people to produce their own private video that can be used to communicate their feelings and their story to professionals.
+It is hoped to run another RMCH Charities funded “Music at Galaxy House” project again in 2023.